oatlog/oatlog/doc/report/main.typ

 The name recursive e-matching is derived from how it recursively matches the left hand side of a rewrite rule.
-A pattern $(a dot b) + (a dot c) = d$ can be seen as a tree of three nodes, a root addition with two child multiplication, and it can be matched with the four functions shown in
+A pattern $(a dot b) + (a dot c) = d$ can be seen as a tree of three nodes, a root addition with two child multiplications, and it can be matched with the four functions shown in
 @fig_background_recursive_ematching_example.

 #figure(